pmean/build-website/text/00/mixture.md

 > percentages of some of these three components.
 >
 > A quite different type of mixture model is **when you know that your
-> data are a mixture of apples and oranges, but you don\'t know which
+> data are a mixture of apples and oranges, but you don't know which
 > are the apples and which are the oranges**.
 You might, for example,
 > see a bimodal distribution on a histogram that looks suspiciously like
 > peaks from two separate normal populations.
 The mixture model is a way